Strategy11/formidable-forms/readme.txt

 * <a href="https://formidableforms.com/features/fill-out-forms-automatically/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">Fill out forms automatically</a> with user meta from the user profile or values from posts including custom fields.
 When a user is logged in, fill in the fields you already know like first name, last name, and email address in a contact form.
 * <a href="https://formidableforms.com/features/white-label-form-builder-wordpress/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">White label form builder</a>.
 Replace the Formidable Forms branding with your own in the admin area.
 Plus, we never show "powered by" links in your free contact forms and online forms.
 * <a href="https://formidableforms.com/downloads/user-registration/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">WordPress user registration forms</a>.
 Register users, edit profiles, reset passwords, and add a login form.
 When using WordPress multisite forms, you can even allow your logged in or logged out users to create subdomains.
 * <a href="https://formidableforms.com/downloads/signature/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">Digital Signature Forms</a>.
-Eiminate paper forms with a digital signature field in your contact forms, registration forms, or advanced forms.
+Eliminate paper forms with a digital signature field in your contact forms, registration forms, or advanced forms.
 * <a href="https://formidableforms.com/downloads/autoresponder/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">Form action automation</a>.
 Schedule email notifications, SMS messages, and API actions to trigger at a later time.
 Automatically delete guest posts after 30 days, send weekly digest emails, trigger happy birthday text messages from a contact form or lead form and much more.
 * <a href="https://formidableforms.com/downloads/formidable-api/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">Formidable Forms API</a>.
 Send form entry results to other sites with a REST API.
 This includes the option to send form entries from one Formidable site to another.
 * <a href="https://formidableforms.com/downloads/quiz-maker/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">Quiz maker forms</a>.
 Add quiz questions to a quiz form, submit an entry as the quiz key, and publish the quiz on a page.
 Then all the quiz form grading is done for you.